 The most obvious example is Ellaria Sand and the Sandsnakes, who relished in murdering Prince Doran and Trystane, with no apparent motive beyond “because they wanted to” and no real repercussions, assumedly because who would want to argue against such feminist badassery?
 But a similar narrative also appeared in less obvious places.
 This season put more focus on Asha/Yara, for example, and the show really wanted us to know how badass and feminist she is.
 So we see her in the one return of the naked brothel scenes, because if it’s a girl there then it’s OK, and see her screaming at her brother for daring to be traumatized after several years being mutilated in a dungeon.
 How dare he be so weak, feeling guilt for what he did and trauma from what he experienced?
 He had better start being more badass and independent, like she is — although, as he’s a man, sleeping with sex slaves is not feminist and so is optional.

-Dany, meanwhile, burned part of the Dothraki’s sacred city to the ground and murdered all their leaders, and instead of being angry, all the Dothraki instantly seem to worship her. if you wanna buy a metal carport from us, She sweeps in with her dragons and acts all queenly and imperious to defeat the slavers, before kicking Daario to the curb, feeling nothing at all for him, and setting off with her ships, ready to be a conqueror once again.
+Dany, meanwhile, burned part of the Dothraki’s sacred city to the ground and murdered all their leaders, and instead of being angry, all the Dothraki instantly seem to worship her.
+She sweeps in with her dragons and acts all queenly and imperious to defeat the slavers, before kicking Daario to the curb, feeling nothing at all for him, and setting off with her ships, ready to be a conqueror once again.
 And her plan is to kill everyone, until Tyrion points out how cruel and idiotic that is.

 An insane part of me hopes that this is on purpose, and that we’ll have our two pyromaniac queens fighting over King’s Landing with dragons and wildfire while we look on in horror.
 But despite that one “burn them all” faux pas, I get the feeling that Dany is still supposed to be good.
 She’s just good in an unflinchingly badass way — like Cersei, who gets her revenge by mass murder, destroying the Sept and probably a decent chunk of King’s Landing.
 And even this mass murder of main characters feels somewhat ambiguous.
 Are we supposed to feel victorious when she walks away from the Septa, chanting “shame”?
 I’d like to assume not, but Cersei’s scenes are so similar to many “good” characters’ moments of victory and revenge that it’s hard to tell.
 And while her crowning should have been a dark, dark moment, framing her as the new main villain of the story, the awfulness of this wasn’t really expressed.
 No one in the crowd looked unhappy, and Jaime barely reacted at all… so how much are we supposed to root for her Badassness, getting revenge against the awful Faith Militant and the Tyrells for shoving her aside?